maibennett/sta235/exampleSite/content/Syllabus/_index.en.md

 # Syllabus

 {{% notice warning %}}
 Please read the syllabus.
-It has important information about the course, including structure, assignments, grading, and office hours, among many others.
-[Even Snoop Dog wants you to read the syllabus!](https://www.cameo.com/v/5f2b392a0299b100202e624a?utm_campaign=video_share_to_copy)
+It has important information about the course, including structure, assignments, grading, and office hours, among many others. <b><a href="https://www.cameo.com/v/5f2b392a0299b100202e624a?utm_campaign=video_share_to_copy" style="color: #e0706c">Even Snoop Dog wants you to read the syllabus!</a></b>
 {{% /notice %}}